Vignesh-S-Ai/ThreadPool/README.md

 A lightweight and efficient **multithreaded thread pool** implementation in **C++**, built using **mutexes, condition variables, and atomic operations**.
-The project demonstrates core **operating systems and concurrency concepts** used in high-performance systems.
+This project demonstrates core **operating systems and concurrency concepts** used in high-performance systems.

 ---

 ## Overview

 Thread pools are a fundamental building block in modern software systems such as web servers, databases, and runtime engines.

-This project implements a fixed-size thread pool that executes submitted tasks concurrently while ensuring **thread safety**, **efficient scheduling**, and **graceful shutdown**.
+This project implements a **fixed-size thread pool** that executes submitted tasks concurrently while ensuring **thread safety**, **efficient scheduling**, and **graceful shutdown**.

 ---